edgaradel/AFP/README.md

 # AFP Advanced Finance Project

-How do Market Sentiment and Investor Behaviour relate to the price of Bitcoin and other Crypto /
+How do market sentiment and investor behaviour relate to the price and contribute to the volatility of Bitcoin and other cryptocurrencies?

 Standard & Poors Financial Services LLC
 July 2023-December 2023